Saint Martin (island): Currency

 The official currency of Saint Martin is the euro.
-Sint Maarten uses the Netherlands Antillean guilder, pegged at 1.79 per US dollar.
-As a consequence of the dissolution of the Netherlands Antilles, the Netherlands Antillean guilder will cease to be legal tender and be replaced by the Caribbean guilder, which was originally scheduled for circulation in the first half of 2021, and then for 2024.
+Sint Maarten uses the Caribbean guilder, pegged at 1.79 per US dollar.
+As a consequence of the dissolution of the Netherlands Antilles, the Netherlands Antillean guilder ceased to be legal tender and was replaced by the Caribbean guilder, which was originally scheduled for circulation in the first half of 2021, and then for 2024.